bPavan16/PhoneSimulator-dsa-project/READMEo.md

 # Phone Simulator

 ## Overview
-The Phone Simulator is a C application that simulates basic phone functionalities using various data structures such as hashtables, heaps, graphs, linked lists, stacks, queues, and trees.
-This project serves as an educational tool to understand data structures and their applications in a real-world scenario.
+The Phone Simulator is a C application that simulates basic phone functionalities using various data structures such as hashtables, heaps, graphs, linked lists, stacks, queues, and trees

 ## Project Structure
 ```